aTrujillo04/Tokinomo-control-with-flet-and-fastapi/README.md

-# Tokinomo Control Dashboard with HTML and Flask
+# Tokinomo Control Dashboard with HTML and FastAPI

 This project is a **Dashboard built with HTML** to control a Tokinomo and its features via a **Raspberry Pi 5**.